Configure Journey Builder Access

 - Automation Create, Edit: If this permission is allowed and General Access, View is allowed, you can create, edit, and publish journeys.

 Depending on the variety of work a user performs, you might need to assign both roles and permissions.
 Customize permissions for roles or individuals to grant complete access to create, edit, and publish journeys; allow limited access to view journeys; or to deny access.

-Let’s walk through the steps to assign permission needed to use Journey Builder to the Marketing Cloud role of your digital campaign manager.
+Let’s walk through the steps to assign permissions to your Marketing Cloud users.

-- Hover over Welcome [your username] and click Administration from the drop-down menu.
+- Hover over Welcome [your username] and click Setup from the dropdown menu.